-When you're considering a wheelchair for your beloved dog, it's natural to have questions about the everyday details.
+When you're considering a mobility wheelchair for your dog, it's natural to have questions about the everyday details.
 How will bathroom breaks work?
 Can they still play with their furry friends?
 What about naptime?

 One of the most common concerns we hear is: "Can my dog actually use the bathroom while wearing their wheelchair?"

-The short answer: Yes, absolutely.
+The short answer: Yes, in most cases.

 What This Looks Like in Practice